Semi-infinite highest weight categories: Generalizations of quasi-hereditary algebras

 \section{Generalizations of quasi-hereditary algebras}

-In this section, we give some applications of semi-infinite Ringel duality.
+Now we give some applications of semi-infinite Ringel duality.
 First, we use it to show that any upper finite highest weight category can be realized as $A\lfdlmod$ for an upper finite based quasi-hereditary algebra $A$.
 The latter notion, which is Definition~\ref{doacc}, already exists in the literature in some equivalent forms.
 When $A$ is finite-dimensional, it gives an alternative algebraic characterization of the usual notion of quasi-hereditary algebra.
 Then, in $\S$\ref{newsec2}, we introduce further notions of based $\eps$-stratified algebras and based $\eps$-quasi-hereditary algebras, which correspond to $\eps$-stratified categories and $\eps$-highest weight categories, respectively.
-In $\S$\ref{newsec3}, we introduce based stratified algebras and fibered quasi-hereditary algebras, which are related to the notions of fully stratified and signed highest weight categories, respectively.
-Finally, in $\S$\ref{newsec4}, we relate based stratified algebras to locally unital algebras with Cartan decompositions (a new idea) and triangular decompositions (which have already appeared in some form in the literature).
+In $\S$\ref{newsec3}, we introduce based stratified algebras and based properly stratified algebras corresponding to fully stratified and fibered highest weight categories, respectively.
+Finally, in $\S\S$\ref{stb}--\ref{std}, we discuss the related notions of triangular bases and a triangular decompositions.